Transfer at Manchester Airport

 Transfer between flights

-In Manchester, you'll usually have a rather unguaranteed transfer, which you can make yourself from two separate tickets.
-For this case, we recommend ideally a minimum of 4 hours reserve.
+In Manchester, you will usually have a rather unguaranteed transfer, which you can make yourself from two separate tickets.
+We recommend ideally a minimum of 4 hours reserve for this.

 If an airline offers a guaranteed transfer in Manchester, in most cases you will not have to change terminals and you will not have to leave the transit area.
 However, you will always have to go through security.

-For longer transfers, feel free to head into Manchester city centre, which is accessible by train in 20 minutes.
+For longer transfers, feel free to head into Manchester city centre, which is accessible by train within 20 minutes.

 Any questions left?